stechu/AlgoDeploy/run-local-node.md

-How to run a private Algorand Network
+How to run a private Algorand network
 =====================================

 1. Install Algorand, to make sure you installed correctly, check: